Oct 09, 2016 03:00AM

 “That whole time we were figuring out what we were doing,” Fink says.
 “We waited.
 We were waiting to find out who we were as musicians, what our vision for music was going to be.”

 Being visionary helped The Faint quickly find their audience.
 With Blank-Wave Arcade in 1999, the band began to enjoy breakout success, and people took notice.

 Throughout the new release of CAPSULE: 1999-2016, The Faint continues to keep their die-hard fans in mind.
 “We’re always looking for what’s going to happen next,” Fink says.
 “We never quite get the momentum of other trends.
-That might hurt us, but we make music that we like and hope that
+That might hurt us, but we make music that we like and hope that fans like.”

 Visit thefaint.com for more information.
 Omaha